Viktor Orbán: Personal life

 Orbán is a member of the Calvinist-oriented Hungarian Reformed Church, while his wife and their five children were raised Catholic.
-His son Gáspár Orbán converted in 2014 to the Faith Church, a Pentecostal denomination, and is currently a minister who claims to have heard from God and witnessed miraculous healings.
+His son Gáspár Orbán converted in 2014 to the Faith Church, a Pentecostal denomination, and is currently a minister.
+He has claimed to have heard from God and to have witnessed miraculous healings.

+Hatvanpuszta, a historic estate once part of Archduke Joseph’s Alcsút estate, was purchased in 2011 by a company owned by Viktor Orbán’s father, Győző Orbán.
+The estate has since undergone extensive redevelopment, sparking controversy and allegations of secrecy, with critics suggesting it serves as a private retreat for the Hungarian Prime Minister.

 Football interests

-Orbán is very fond of sports, especially of football; he was a signed player of FC Felcsút, and as a result he also appears in Football Manager 2006.

 Orbán has played football from his early childhood.
 He was a professional player with FC Felcsút.
 After ending his football career, he became one of the main financiers of the Hungarian football and his hometown's club, Felcsút FC, later renamed the Ferenc Puskás Football Academy.
-He had a prominent role in the foundation of Puskás Akadémia in Felcsút, creating one of the most modern training facilities for young Hungarian footballers.
+He had a prominent role in the foundation of Puskás Akadémia in Felcsút.

 He played an important role in establishing the annually organised international youth cup, the Puskás Cup, at Pancho Aréna, which he also helped build, in his hometown of Felcsút.
 His only son, Gáspár, learned and trained there.

 Orbán is said to watch as many as six games a day.
 His first trip abroad as prime minister in 1998 was to the World Cup final in Paris; according to inside sources, he has not missed a World Cup or Champions League final since.

-Then FIFA president Sepp Blatter visited the facilities at the Puskás Academy in 2009.
+Then FIFA President Sepp Blatter visited the facilities at the Puskás Academy in 2009.
 Blatter, together with the widow of Ferenc Puskás, as well as Orbán, founder of the academy, announced the creation of the new FIFA Puskás Award during that visit.
 He played the minor role of a footballer in the Hungarian family film Szegény Dzsoni és Árnika (1983).